kenba/via-httplib/USE.md

 Default: false. </td> </tr>
 </table>

-Note: the descriptions of the HEAD request, Date and Host headers above are from [rfc2616](http://www.w3.org/Protocols/rfc2616/rfc2616.html).
+Note: the descriptions of the HEAD request and Host header above are from [rfc2616](http://www.w3.org/Protocols/rfc2616/rfc2616.html).
-Sections: 9.4, 14.18 and 14.23 respectively.
+Sections: 9.4 and 14.23 respectively.

 E.g.